mandarpriya/Climate-Analysis/README.md

  # Climate Analysis :-
-The  project is about analysing the Climate data for Hamburg Fuhlsbüttel for the period 1936-2025.
+The  project focuses on analysing the Climate data for DWD Station: Hamburg Fuhlsbüttel for the period 1936-2025.
 # Data Source:-
 The source for this data is in the following link :- opendata.dwd.de/climate_environment/CDC/observations_germany/climate/daily
-The data collected  is from the time period  1936-2025(May) based on daily frequency.
-Station i.d. :-  Hamburg Fuhlsbüttel Latitutde 53.6332 Longitude is 9.9881

-# The Analysis is done in following steps:
+# The Analysis is performed in following steps:
 1) Temperature Analysis
 2) Precipitation Analysis
 3) Computation of Drought Indices and Analysis: